V-Charles/V-Charles/README.md

 ***`Full Stack Developer`***

-My name is Vinicius Charles, and i am a student of Internet Systems Technology and a Development Systems Technician.
+I'm Vinicius Charles, currently studying Internet Systems Technology and working as a Systems Development Technician.

-I have a special passion for Full-Stack development because i enjoy both the challenges of bak-end programming and the creativity involved in designing front-end interfaces.
+I'm passionate about Full-Stack development, as I enjoy both the logical challenges of back-end programming and the creative process of building front-end interfaces.

-I'm focusedd on continuously improving my skills and developing complete solutions that combine functionality and design.
-If you'd like to follow my journey or explore the projects i've worked on, check out my portfolio!
+I'm dedicated to continuously improving my skills and delivering complete solutions that are both functional and well-designed.
+Feel free to explore my portfolio to see my projects and follow my work!

 ---